-2.6 Estimating seasonal ET from instantaneous latent heat flux on clear sky days at satellite overpass
+3.4 Reconstruction of seasonal ET from instantaneous latent heat flux on clear sky days

-Because data are available only for clear sky days, algorithms to interpolate ET between two successive image acquisition dates are tested.
-The assumption is to perform a linear interpolation of EF and SF between two successive (clear) days of data and to multiply EF or SF by AE or LETp (respectively) computed during the intermediate cloudy days.
+Once ET has been extrapolated from an instantaneous to a daily time scale, one needs to interpolate daily ET between the dates of two successive image acquisitions.
+The classical approach is to perform a linear interpolation of EF and SF between two successive (clear) days of data and to multiply EF or SF by AE or ETP (respectively) values computed during the intermediate cloudy days (Fig. 1b).